Jenna and Chris

 Mornings

-Mornings on the pool patio with coffee.
-Long looks at the water.
+Mornings on the pool patio with coffee and slow, wandering afternoons.

 Pool patio